fmoessbauer/drace/HowTo/HowTo.md

 5. Fix the application and rerun DRace

 Your job is now to fix the racy parts in the source file.
 It is located in `./drace/sample/ShoppingRush.cpp`.
 If you think you did the trick you can recompile the example application and rerun with DRace.
-You should compile the application with "RelWithDebInfo" as everything gets awfully slow, when the application is compiled in "Debug" mode.
+You should compile the application in "debug" mode as otherwise the race might not be exactly detected at the spot of the occurence.
+As already described, the debug assertion might fire.
+If this is the case just click "Cancel" and everything should be fine.

 You're done when the application doesn't produce any races anymore, when it is analysed with DRace and still produces the correct output.